 3. Structure Your Data Teams for Success

-While tools and technologies are the organs that keep the modern data stack operating, they can’t be set up and managed without the right people.
-The final, and most important, front in taming the “Data Dragon” are the people who manage organizations’ data stacks and control the flow of data.
-Taking on the multifaceted challenge of wrangling secure data use requires teams to be organized and aligned towards the right goals.
+While tools and technologies are the organs that keep the modern data stack operating, they can’t be implemented without the right people.
+Taking on the multifaceted challenge of managing the flow of data and ensuring secure data use requires teams to be organized and aligned towards the right goals.

 “It all starts with org structure,” said Carroll.
 “Scale starts with people [who] are put into a position where their responsibility is ‘How are we going to scale our data?’”